It’s the fad these days to have big, long and complicated privacy policies buried in legalese.

 - Estimated geographic location

-- How you got here and pages you visit or links you click
+- How you got here and pages you visit or links you click on our site

 - Various information about the device you connect from (Operating system, browser, device type